of the pictures below were taken by other photographers in our family,

 Camp Hudson.
 This is where the three

 Francisco, Sofi, and Zak, stay with us for a week and do fun stuff.
-This year we sent to Santa Cruz and Monterey.
+This year we went to Santa Cruz and Monterey.

 Francisco and Zak built an imaginative track for a little motorized car, including jumps and obstacles.